-The detailed procedure for ending Certum activity is described in Business Continuity Plan, which is the internal document.
+The detailed procedure for ending Certum activity is described activity termination plan, which is an internal Certum document .

 All certificates which remain active in the declared moment of service termination have to be revoked and published in Certificate Revocation List.
 Certificates and private keys of certification authority Certum QCA 2017, electronic timestamp authority Certum QTST 2017, online certificate status protocol authority CERTUM QOCSP, data validation authority CERTUM QDVCS and Certum QESValidationQ 2017, have to be revoked and keys destroyed.